In August 2015 I visited Oceania again during a visit to Papua New Guinea (PNG). Papua New Guinea is a member of the Commonwealth of Nations.

 All pictures are © Dr. Günther Eichhorn, unless otherwise noted.

-The total number of pictures online on my website from Papua is 445, the total number of movies is 2
+The total number of pictures online on my website from Papua New Guinea is 445, the total number of video clips is 2

 Papua New Guinea - Land of 800 languages and tribal customs on aerobaticsweb.org